jessyvee/React-Dictionary-App/dictionary-app/README.md

 If you would like to contribute to the development of this app, feel free to fork the repository and submit a pull request with your changes.
 Please ensure that your changes are well-documented and do not introduce any new bugs.

 ## License
 This app is licensed under the MIT License.
 You are free to use, modify, and distribute this app for any purpose.
-See the LICENSE file for more details.
+See the LICENSE file for more details

 ## Acknowledgements
 Free Dictionary API